mihirchronicles/mihirchronicles.github.io/content/notes/on-complex-systems.md

     <summary><strong>S.P.A.D.E</strong></summary>
     <br>

 Consensus doesn't work and when time comes to make hard decisions, there should be a person in-charge of it.
 So how do you do that?
-S.P.A.D.E—a technique for making difficult decisions—formed by Gokul Rajaram at Google and Facebook, and widely deployed at Square.
+S.P.A.D.E-a technique for making difficult decisions-formed by Gokul Rajaram at Google and Facebook, and widely deployed at Square.

 - S is for Setting: Precisely define the “what.”
 Show the why of the “when.”
 Clarify the “why.”
 - P is for People: People come first.
 The first thing you do for every S.P.A.D.E. is identify the people who should consult (give input), approve, and most importantly, a single person who is responsible.
 Responsible means accountable.
 Consult maximally.
-- A is for Alternatives: It’s the job of the responsible person—the decision maker—to come up with a set of alternatives that are feasible and realistic; diverse—they should not all be micro-variants of the same situation; and comprehensive—they should maximally cover the problem space.
+- A is for Alternatives: It’s the job of the responsible person-the decision maker-to come up with a set of alternatives that are feasible and realistic; diverse-they should not all be micro-variants of the same situation; and comprehensive-they should maximally cover the problem space.
 Brainstorm publicly.
-- D is for Decide: Once you've laid out all the alternatives—complete with their respective pros and cons and quantitative modelーit is time to get your consultants to vote.
+- D is for Decide: Once you've laid out all the alternatives-complete with their respective pros and cons and quantitative modelーit is time to get your consultants to vote.
 Get feedback privately.
 - E is for Explain: Once you've decided, now the real work begins.
 Go to the approver and lay out the alternatives and your argument.
 If you created a high-quality decision framework, they're unlikely to veto it.
 Call a commitment meeting.
 Broadcast your decision.
 Add it to the S.P.A.D.E. log.
 Keep a log that links to your S.P.A.D.E. and marks the date of the decision.
 It will be much easier than relying on Gmail search or Slack when you want to reference or amend a past decision.

 **Further reading**